FedCampus/FedKit_demo_paper/draft1/outline.md

                 <!-- TODO: Better naming. -->
     - Maximal ML Model Control from the Backend
         - FL frameworks assume models bundled with app
-        - Researchers would want to update the model
+        - Researchers would want to update the model after the app is deployed
         - How it is done: FL workflow with a preparation stage
             - (Figure of structure with workflow, numbered)
             - How we serve different models for different platform